 Where could your degree take you?

-Many employers will take on graduates from a range of different degree subjects, however if you want to find out about the type of skills and experience you have developed during your degree have a look at our degree subject pages.
+Many employers will take on graduates from a range of different degree subjects, but if you want to find out about the type of skills and experience you have developed during your degree, have a look at our degree subject pages where all University of Plymouth subjects are covered in detail.